rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     </td>
     <td style="vertical-align: middle">
          dcsa_sports AT darwin.cam.ac.uk<br/>
-         Trevor COUSINS<br/>
+         Poppy OLDROYD<br/>
         <p align="justify">
-Trevor is a first-year PhD student in the genetics department, where he studies Mathematical Genomics and Medicine.
-When not studying, he enjoys running, swimming, cycling and playing guitar or piano.<br><br>
+Poppy is a first-year PhD student in bioelectronics; she is developing flexible microelectrode arrays for brain stimulation.
+Aside from academics, she enjoys running, cooking, and reading.
+If you have any questions she is always up for a chat/run/coffee break and can often be found in the Darwin gym or gardens.<br><br>

 The Sports and Societies Officers are responsible for maintaining the gym and for overseeing Darwin’s sports and societies.
 They are also responsible for organising the Darwin-Wolfson Sports Day, a day of friendly competition against our sister college at Oxford, held every March.
 One officer is elected in November, and the other is elected in May.
         </p>